snowdj/vernonking.org/_posts/2013-12-04-soul-winner.md

 comments: false
 category: reviews
 tags: seminary
-tagline: The following partially satisfies the requirements for Dr. Alvin Reid's 9Marks Evangelism Conference class at Southeastern Baptist Theological Seminary.
+context: The following partially satisfies the requirements for Dr. Alvin Reid's 9Marks Evangelism Conference class at Southeastern Baptist Theological Seminary.
 ---

 *The Soul Winner: How to Lead Sinners to the Saviour*.
 By Charles Spurgeon.
 Heraklion, 2013, 3425 locations, $0.99 Kindle.
 Reviewed by Vernon R. King, III.